 Stone is lighter than steel!
 Many folks want to order 125 grain points but that is actually a really big stone point!
 Too big in my experienced opinion to reliably and repeatedly take deer sized animals except from high performing or more modern traditonal bows.
 I have done much better with smaller dimension, lighter weight points.
 I have a TON of information on this and the reason why linked right here.
 Small dimensions are better for Penetration.
 If you’d like to see even more, click here

 All points are minimum 7/8″ wide to meet legal size requirements.
 Physical dimensions vary a bit but I ONLY send points that I would personally hunt with so have faith that you are getting points made by a hunter for hunting.

 I have streamlined the process in which I make and sell points to be able to service my every growing customer base.
 I now offer only 2 sizes of point.
 Small (most recommended), and Large point for high performing bows and atlatls.
 I believe I can service every customer very well with these 2 options.

-–The Small points are the best choice for hunting big game. the penetrate the very best and are still way-plenty big to kill deer/bear/boar/elk sized game.
+–These points are the best choice for hunting big game.
+They penetrate the very best and are the ideal size to kill deer/bear/boar/elk sized game.
 These are what I highly recommend.
 The sizes vary by about 15 grains an run 65-80 grains.
 15 grains difference on the end of your arrow should make no noticeable difference at all in flight.
 I recommend tuning and practicing with 70 grain glue on field points to closely match these in weight.

 Flint (chert) is the toughest material (still plenty sharp but not super sharp)